vrenzd/vrenzd/README.md

 # 👋 Hello!
 ## I'm Victor Renzzo!

-I am starting to study Artificial Intelligence at FATEC Rio Claro-SP.
+I'm starting to study Artificial Intelligence at FATEC Rio Claro-SP.
 I am venturing into a field I fell in love with, creating and optimizing things.
 I have a preference for more complex and challenging activities.

 # Ferramentas e Tecnologias